jegra/just-the-docs/docs/configuration.md

   # Display the relative url in search results
   # Supports true (default) or false
   rel_url: true
-  # Enable or disable the search button that appears in the bottom right corner of every page
+  # Enable or disable the search button that appears in the bottom right
+  # corner of every page on desktop displays
   # Supports true or false (default)
   button: false
 ```